Did you want to know how to start a blog in 2022?

 But, there’s more to it than that.

-In this guide, I will explain the differences between an author website and a blog, why I started blogging, and how you can to start a blog today.
+In this guide, I will explain the differences between an author website and a blog, why I started blogging, and how you can to start a blog in 2022 today.

 I’ll also reveal the blogging tools you need, the ones you can ignore and how to attract blog traffic once you’re up and running.